ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

         NAME                      READY   STATUS    RESTARTS   AGE
         busybox-6bb69c6ff-79bkr   1/1     Running   0          14d

+    Repeat the command on secondary cluster and you should see similar output.

+    Before you initiate a failover from primary to secondary cluster, run the following command

+          oc get drpc -o yaml -A | grep lastGroupSyncTime

-    Run the ``oc get pods -n busybox-sample`` on the secondary cluster and the output should look similar to the one below.
+    The output should look similar to the one below.

-        No resources found in busybox-sample namespace.

-    - Initiate application failover from primary to secondary, For more information refer to [Subscription-based application failover between managed clusters](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#application-failover-between-managed-clusters_manage-rdr).
+          lastGroupSyncTime: "2023-07-10T12:40:10Z"

     **Note:** ``LastGroupSyncTime`` is a critical metric that reflects the time since the last successful replication occurred for all PVCs associated with an application.
 In essence, it measures the synchronization health between the primary and secondary clusters.
 So, prior to initiating a failover from one cluster to another, check for this metric and only initiate the failover if the ``LastGroupSyncTime`` is within a reasonable time in the past.

+    - Initiate application failover from primary to secondary, For more information refer to [Subscription-based application failover between managed clusters](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#application-failover-between-managed-clusters_manage-rdr).